StarPilot-Docs/docs/docs/cars/volt.md

 ### Flashing Volt Firmware

+> [!CAUTION]
+> Flashing your car's firmware is at your own risk.
+> Unlike the custom harness installs,
+> flashing is not reversible by simply unplugging hardware.

 pinballben is the resident expert on flashing Volt firmware, who will provide the instructions and hardware for a fee.
 DM on [Discord](https://firestar.link/discord) (through the member list).